deploifai/examples/talk2pdf/README.md

 ### Note

 The app uses the OpenAI API to generate responses to user questions.
-Users will need to sign up for an OpenAI API key to use this feature and store it in an `env` file in the same directory.
+Users will need to sign up for an OpenAI API key to use this feature and store it in a `.env` file in the same directory.